saikiranreddygangidi/691-01-F21-DEV-Group1/README.md

 1. Backend language + framework:

-    For Backend we will be using C# & .NET
+    For Backend we will be using C# & ASP.NET CORE

 2. Backend app host:

-    For hosting the app we will be using Heroku
+    For hosting the app we will be using Heroku or Azure

 3. Data host + type:

-    For Data hosting we will be using Heroku ClearBD MySQL or Microsoft SQL Server (If permitted)
+    For Data hosting we will be using  Microsoft SQL Server (If permitted)

 4. Front-end page plan: